Influencer Marketing 101

 We encourage brands to think of sales as a welcome byproduct of their influencer campaigns.

 Again, marketing campaigns are about generating leads.
 Influencers tend to attract high-quality leads because they speak to your target audience.
+Like, literally.

 Correlating campaigns with an uptick in sales can confirm that your awareness campaigns are working.